Types of Credit Certifications

 Credit Risk Certification (CRC)

-This is a certification designed in line with Risk Management.
-Credit risk professionals are a group of experts who work in the finance industry and deal with measuring, assessing, and evaluating companies' commercial, Retail, and corporate risks.
+This is a certification designed in accordance with Risk Management.
+Credit risk professionals are a group of experts who work in the finance industry and measure, assess, and evaluate companies' commercial, Retail, and corporate risks.

-Their focus is to reduce the risk exposure to their clients and guarantee stability.
+Their focus is on reducing their clients' risk exposure and guaranteeing stability.
 The Risk Management Association offers this designation.

 According to the association, one of the main eligibility criteria for obtaining this certification is to have a minimum of 3 years of working experience in the banking industry.
 Additionally, the candidate should work in the relevant credit risk division.